cindychau1/cindychau1/README.md

 ### Hi there, I'm Cindy Chau 👋

 I am a full-stack engineer from Boston, MA.
-Most recently, I have been working on Spyglass, a open-source k8s monitoring tool.
 In my free time, I love traveling and playing board games.

 Connect with me: